coderefinery/git-intro/content/reference.md

    Default name for a remote repository.

 repository
    One collection of files managed by Git.
+It contains entire history of all files managed by git.

+clone
+   As a verb, the process of making a copy of a repository locally.
+   It brings in all history and all files.
+(As a noun, the copy that was made when cloning).

 GitHub repository
    The files from the Git repository, but also other things from